AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 Adobe has published [updated best practices for Marketing Channel implementation](https://experienceleague.adobe.com/docs/analytics/components/marketing-channels/mchannel-best-practices.html).
 These updated recommendations  help you make the most of the capabilities already in Adobe Analytics with Attribution IQ.
 They will also set you up for success when transitioning to Customer Journey Analytics.

 ### 4. Decide on using Analytics Source Connector vs. Experience Platform SDKs {#connector-vs-sdk}

+For information on using the Analytics Source Connector, see [Create an Adobe Analytics source connection in the UI](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en).

 As [Experience Edge](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) data collection evolves, you will likely migrate to either the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/web-sdk.html) or [Adobe Experience Platform Mobile SDK](https://experienceleague.adobe.com/docs/mobile.html) with the Adobe Experience Platform Edge Network.
 While a typical implementation of the SDKs will send data into Adobe Analytics, a new opportunity presents itself for sending data directly to Adobe Experience Platform.
 It can then be ingested into Customer Journey Analytics, while also maintaining data sent to Adobe Analytics.